andre2l2/upload-file-example/README.md

 ## :art: About

 This is a project for help me.
-How I upload file with FileReader api, and this you this too.
+How I upload file with FileReader api, and this help you this too.

 ## :rocket: How to run?